mfrabott/frabott-portfolio/README.md

     WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

+## Challenge Accomplishments

+In creating this portfolio, some of the highlights of new skills and concepts I learned and/or applied to this challenge include:

+	Creating my first from-scratch webpage(!);
+    Learning about ‘at rules’;
+    Using media queries to optimize my portfolio webpage for desktop and mobile screens;
+    Learning how to manipulate gradients;
+    Creating and using CSS variables;
+    Learning about and implementing CSS animation;
+    Creating ‘mailto’ and ‘tel’ links to open email client and phone apps, respectively;
+    Using pseudo-classes;
+    Building my comfort level with flexbox concepts.

 ### Text gradient template

-https://fossheim.io/writing/posts/css-text-gradient/
+I used the following source code as a foundation for the title text animation: https://fossheim.io/writing/posts/css-text-gradient/